Rugged mountains, pristine lochs, and mythical moments abound on this tour of Scotland's beautiful islands.

 You may ascend the Quiraing along Trotternish Ridge and be rewarded with spectacular views.
 Alternatively, you could drink in the scenery at Loch Corruisk or drive through the dramatic Red Cuillin to the little hamlet of Elgol.

 We return you to your accommodation in Plockton in the late afternoon for a free evening to explore the village.

 You’re collected from your accommodation for the short drive to the famous stronghold of Eilean Donan Castle.

 Then, you travel east taking in the stunning views over Loch Duich and the Five Sisters of Kintail.
 You continue to Loch Ness for lunch and the possibility of spotting "Nessie’.

 Your tour moves through the Grampian Mountains and along Loch Laggan, before passing Dalwhinnie, home to Scotland's highest whisky distillery.

-In Perthshire, you stop for refreshments before heading back to Edinburgh past Perth and over the Queensferry Crossing.
+In Perthshire, you stop for refreshments before heading back to Edinburgh past Perth and over the Firth of Forth.

 You stay two nights in Oban and two nights in Plockton.
-During busy periods, you may stay in Portree instead of Plockton.
+Please note that during busy periods you may stay in Kyle of Lochalsh instead of Plockton.